feurbano/data_management_2018/sections/section_2/l2_dbmovement.md

 1. What is the proportion of records with non-null coordinates for each animal?
 2. Calculate the average longitude and latitude of all females.
-3. Calculate the dates and location (latitude and longitude) of the first and last collected location per animal.
-4. Create a view that returns, for each animal, the number of non null locations, the number of null locations, and the start and end date of the deployment.

 ## <a name="c_2.6"></a>2.6 Manage the location data in a spatial database
 A wildlife tracking data management system must include the capability to explicitly deal with the spatial component of movement data.
 GPS tracking data are sets of spatio-temporal objects (locations) and the spatial component must be properly handled.
 You will now extend the database adding spatial functionalities through the PostgreSQL spatial extension called PostGIS.
 PostGIS introduces the spatial data types (both vector and raster) and a large set of SQL spatial functions and tools, including spatial indexes.
 This possibility essentially allows you to build a GIS using the existing capabilities of relational databases.
 In this lesson, you will implement a system that automatically transforms the GPS coordinates generated by GPS sensors from a pair of numbers into spatial objects.